influx6/hub/README.md

 	a simple library containing static helpers

 ####Helpers

+	###### ClientSideOnly:
+	JStripe: provides a object that maps a dart object to JsObject and add functions that bind to values or functions of that JsObject or its inner values

+	##### Both
 	State: provides an object that has a set level of functions that run when activate
 	StateManager: provides a higher level object that uses state objects as a means of manager state
 	Switch: a basic object with a on or off state,allowing to do a truthy or falsy checker